jamulussoftware/jamuluswebsite/wiki/en/Unregistered-Servers.md

 ### Dynamic DNS and why you will probably need it

 Unless your ISP provides you with a fixed IP address, you may find that your address changes over time.
 To avoid problems with this, you might want to set up "dynamic DNS" to get a static address you can share with others.
-Your router might support some "dynamic DNS" providers to do this.
-If this is not the case, these providers will have instructions to set up a dynamic DNS client.
+A "dynamic DNS" provider can supply you with a static IP address that you can share but you need to keep refreshing your dynamic IP with the provider.
+Your router might support certain providers to do this.
+If this is not the case, the provider will have instructions on how to set up a dynamic DNS client.